danielfett/draft-dpop/main.md

 ## Authorization Server Metadata {#as-meta}

-This document introduces the following new authorization server metadata [@RFC8414] parameter to signal support for DPoP in general and the specific JWS `alg` values the authorization server supports for DPoP proof JWTs.
+This document introduces the following authorization server metadata [@RFC8414] parameter to signal support for DPoP in general and the specific JWS `alg` values the authorization server supports for DPoP proof JWTs.